 We all know colleagues who jump from 0 to Panic in seconds.
 The molehill becomes a mountain.
 But with roofing, you can be forgiven for worrying how a roof repair may turn into a replacement.
-Here are some tips on knowing when roof replacement is necessary.
+Here are some tips on knowing when roof replacement of a low-slope roof is necessary.

 Hands — Er, Feet Off!